 Extensive research shows that high schools can make a big difference in helping students who are from low income backgrounds, immigrant, and first-generation college hopefuls complete the FAFSA and other state financial aid applications.
-With the new FAFSA application changes this year, targeted support from schools to help students and families complete their financial aid applications is more important than ever.

 In this Toolkit, you'll find 6 evidence-based best practices your school can use to support all eligible seniors and their families to complete their FAFSA, NYS Application for TAP, and NYS DREAM Act forms.
-You can find the Toolkit materials listed in each step at https://newyork.edtrust.org/FAFSAtoolkit/.
+You can find the Toolkit materials listed in each step at https://newyork.edtrust.org/fafsa-toolkit/.